JuliusNixi/tinder-inbrowserjs-autolike/README.md

 ```

 8. Paste it in the Console tab (Opened before).
+9. If you get a warning, follow it to enable pasting (e.g. on Google Chrome browser 'allow pasting' must be typed and confirmed), then go back to step 7.
-9. Press ENTER on the keyboard.
+10. Press ENTER on the keyboard.
-10. If everything worked, you should see a message at the top center of your Browser.
+11. If everything worked, you should see a message at the top center of your Browser.
-11. Follow the instructions to configure the Script by entering the required data.
+12. Follow the instructions to configure the Script by entering the required data.
-12. Enjoy! 💙
+13. Enjoy! 💙

 ## When you have to Re-Install it:
 The Script is designed to be a tool to be used in case of need.
 It is not intended to remain installed.